nlohmann/json/README.md

 I would be happy to learn about other compilers/versions.

 Unfortunately, Microsoft Visual C++ support at the moment.
-MSVC 2013 and MSVC 2014 have been reported not to be able to compile class.
+MSVC 2013 and MSVC 2014 have been reported not to be able to compile the class.
 Note that I will not accept pull requests that "fix" the code by polluting it with preprocessor directives to mitigate MSVC's lacking C++11 support.

 ## Examples